The Little Book of Restorative Justice in Education

 The Little Book of Restorative Justice in Education is a reference that practitioners can turn to repeatedly for clarity and consistency as they implement restorative justice in educational settings.

-Dorothy Vaandering is an associate professor at the Faculty of Education, Memorial University, Newfoundland, and Labrador.
-After an extensive career as a Primary-Elementary educator, she now researches the implementation and sustainability of restorative justice in education.
-She passionately works to connect theory and practice in her current role as researcher and teacher-educator.
+Dorothy Vaandering is a professor at the Faculty of Education, Memorial University in Newfoundland and Labrador.
+After an extensive career as a primary-elementary educator, she now researches the implementation and sustainability of restorative justice in education through critical theory and a decolonizing perspective.
+She is the director of the Relationships First: Restorative Justice in NL Research/Resource Centre.
 She lives in Newfoundland and Labrador, Canada.